Strong mechanical squeezing in a microcavity with double quantum wells: Model and Heisenberg-Langevin equations

-The first four terms in the Hamiltonian \eqref{ham}, first line, represent the free energy of the system while the last term describes the photon-phonon coupling.
-In the second line, the first term represents the linear exciton-photon interaction, and the last term describes external cavity deriving.
+In the Hamiltonian \eqref{ham}, the first three terms in the first line represent the free energy of the system while the last term describes the coupling of laser drive with the microcavity.
+In the second line, the first term describes the photon-phonon coupling and the fourth term in the first line represents the linear exciton-photon interaction.

 The system is affected by the environment's fluctuation and dissipation processes in addition to coherent dynamics.
 The following set of Heisenberg-Langevin equations are used to characterize the system dynamics as a function of dissipation and noise: